Making things grow in St. John

 “Mike can make most anything grow,” Osborne said.
 “Plus, we’ve got good ole Stafford County soil.”

-Everything on the Osborne farm is grown from seed, planted by hand starting in February, and harvested by a crew of 10 seasonal workers, Osborne said.
+Everything on the Osborne farm is grown from seed, planted by hand starting in February, and harvested by a crew of 10 seasonal workers, Jill said.

-Also pitching in when they are at the homestead are 25-year-old daughter Morgan, a nursing student at University of Kansas, Lawrence, and 19-year-old son Mason, a student at Garden City Community College and forward guard for the Bronc Busters basketball team.
+Also pitching in when they are at the homestead are 25-year-old daughter Morgan, a nursing student at University of Kansas, Lawrence, and 19-year-old son Mason, a student at Garden City Community College where he also plays forward guard for the Bronc Busters.
+Both are graduates of St. John High School.

-To preparation for selling at the Saturday Kansas Grown Market in Wichita, Jill Osborne begins with washing and bundling the produce on Friday nights.
-She hits the road at 4:30 a.m. every Saturday, making a detour to Hutchinson to pick up her sister Jana who bags up the produce at the market as Jill collects the money.
+Jill’s preparations for selling at the Saturday Kansas Grown Market in Wichita start on Friday nights with washing and bundling the produce.
+Jill says she hits the road at 4:30 a.m.
+Saturdays, making a detour to Hutchinson to pick up her sister Jana who bags up the produce at the market as Jill collects the money.

 “I take about 200 pounds of produce to market, with varieties varying by season.”
 Jill said, adding her truck is always empty on the drive home.

-Weekdays and weekends, the Osborne family also sells produce from their home at 309 East Fourth Street in St. John where asparagus is now offered at $5 per pound.
+Weekdays and weekends, the Osborne family also sells produce from their home at 309 East Fourth Street in St. John where asparagus is being offered at $5.00 pound.

+The Osborne Family also has a pumpkin patch about a mile southwest of St. John on Old Highway 50.

+“This fall, families can come by appointment and pick their own pumpkins at the going price,” Jill said.
+“Kids love it!”

-The Osborne Fruit & Vegetable Farm has a Facebook page showcasing seasonal produce, and may be contacted by phone 620-546-3932.
+Osborne Fruit & Vegetable maintains a Facebook presence showcasing seasonal produce.
+Phone contact is 620-546-3932.